ianmcd/ianmcd.com/README.md

 This is the full source code for [ianmcd.com](http://ianmcd.com) (in development).

 ###browser support
-I've opted to only support the last 2 versions of any browser.
+I've opted to only support the last 2 versions of major browsers.
 Primary visitors and targetted audience will be designers, developers or those working within our industry, so browsers should be pretty up-to-date in most cases.
 This will also allow me to work with newer technology that I wouldn't otherwise get to use on a day-to-day basis.

 ###dev environment
 I use [grunt](https://github.com/gruntjs/grunt) to streamline a variety of tasks and to view & test things on a local server with livereload.
 I use the following [packages](https://github.com/ianmcd/ianmcd.com/blob/master/package.json):